compsci-suny-newpaltz/hydra-infra/Guides/np-access-auth-guide.md

 ## 🔐 Overview

 NP Access is a centralized authentication service that abstracts Azure AD complexities behind a simple JWT-based API.
-This guide demonstrates how to integrate NP Access authentication into your New Paltz web applications.
+This guide demonstrates how to integrate NP Access authentication into your New Paltz web applications hosted on the Hydra server at `hydra.newpaltz.edu/students/{username}/{project}/`.

 > **💡 Industry Insight**
 >